Clockwork-Critter/Critter-Corner/content/Resources/Trans-Resources.md

 *   [Trans Sex by Lucie Fielding](https://luciefielding.com/book)

     * One of my favorite books.
 Written for clinicians, but provides enough guidance and clear language for everyday people to understand and explore themselves.
-This book guides readers to understand their unique relationship with their body
+This book guides readers to understand their unique relationship with their body.

 *   [Fucking Trans Women by Mira Bellwether](https://transreads.org/fucking-trans-women/)